githedgehog/dplane-rpc/README.md

 Type has only one octet.
 This allows for 256 message types, which should suffice in all cases.
 A message length of 2 octets allows to encode messages of up to 64K, which should be sufficient in most cases.
-The only case where that may impose a limit is in state-retrieval operations.
-While we could extend it to 4 octets, sending huge messages may not be ideal for memory reasons at the receiving side.
-In order to handle such a situation, we may just add some flag in a response (to a get operation) indicating if more response messages follow.

 ```
 +-------+-----------+-------------------------- - - - -------------------+